 - 8. Have developed networking, team working, presentation and communication skills. - 9.
-Be prepared for lifelong learning and development in the field
+Be prepared for lifelong learning and development in the field.

-18 | Learning, teaching and assessment methods
+Learning, teaching and assessment methods

-Students may study for the degree under one of two modes: the face-to-face, evening programme or the network learning programme.
-The programmes differ with regard to the range of teaching and learning methods used.

-The evening programme employs traditional teaching methods like formal lectures, small group discussions and practical exercises, and student presentations of group work.
+Students may study for the degree by evening study, as a blend of online and in person or fully online, or by network learning (see section 14).
+The programmes differ with regard to the range of teaching and learning methods used and the opportunities for contact.
+The evening programme employs traditional teaching methods including recorded digital formal lectures, live Q and A sessions, small group discussions and practical exercises, and student presentations of group work.
 The network learning programme employs online conferencing as the main mode of communication between staff and students.
-Computer conferencing involves participating in on-line discussions of set topics that are tutored by staff members in a similar way to an evening seminar.
+Asynchronous conferencing involves participating in on-line discussions of set topics that are tutored by staff members in a similar way to an evening seminar.
 In addition to participating in online conferencing, network learning students attend five weekend workshops over the two years of the programme.
 These workshops provide the opportunity for students to meet face to face and offer learning via more traditional methods such as lectures, seminars, and practical exercises.

 All students are provided with access to materials through the vle.
 This includes links to academic readings through Birkbeck elibrary and recordings of evening lectures and events through panopto as well as online exercises, summaries, links and reports identified by the module coordinators.
 The nwl conferences and evening lectures and seminars work in parallel drawing on the same materials, exercises and discussion questions.
 This structure enables students to pace their way through the modules.
 Although students are provided with these materials it is emphasised before and during the programme that they are expected to read more widely, and make use of the library resources.
-It is essential that they read beyond the provided materials in order to achieve the learning
+It is essential that they read beyond the provided materials in order to achieve the learning.
 Dissertation supervision consists of regular communication between students and their assigned dissertation supervisor.
 This usually takes place via a mixture of face-to-face meetings, email or telephone contact.

 Student participation is encouraged in that most teaching sessions, including lectures, are extremely interactive.
 Students are encouraged to put forward points of view and ask questions in large group sessions, and most small group sessions consist of student interaction with input from the tutor to steer the discussion if it appears to be faltering and make sure that it covers the key learning points.
 The level of participation is partly determined by students, in that they are encouraged to support each other in debate.
 Tutors make sure that every student participates in group discussion/online conferencing.
 Students' personal development is attended to in the following ways.
 Each student has a named personal tutor who provides advice on progress and any learning difficulties if requested.
 Several modules involve the development of transferable vocational skills: for example life career development which aims to encourage early consideration of the MSc in students' own career development in context whilst maintaining the rigour of academic of critical academic performance for which the programme is renowned, form the basis for the new career focus.
 The research project provides an important opportunity for students to engage in student-centred learning which is particularly appropriate to their current working lives and career plans.
 In addition, much learning is self-directed, and students develop important time management skills in planning their work.

-Assessment methods used and rationale
+Assessment methods used and rationale: